Skyzoo: Music For My Friends (2015)

 Music For My Friends is the third solo album by Skyzoo.
 Featuring guest artists such as Jadakiss, Black Thought, Bilal, Elzhi, Westside Gunn, Christon Gray and others, the LP is based on the idea of growing up at 13 years old and seeing the world based on the morals learned at that age.
 The album includes production by Illmind, Thelonious Martin, Jahlil Beats, MarcNfinit, Apollo Brown, DJ Prince, and others, and also features cover art commissioned by comic book illustrator Chris B. Murray.

 As the first project released as part of a newly formed label distribution deal between Empire Distribution and Skyzoo's own First Generation Rich imprint, the album serves as the official followup to his 2012 release A Dream Deferred.
 Music For My Friends was prematurely leaked on file sharing sites on the morning of June 17, 2015, prompting Skyzoo to release the digital versions of the album early.
 Physical copies stuck to the original street date of June 23, 2015.
 Among the singles are "Luxury", which features Westside Gunn, and had an official music video released.
 Other singles from the LP included "Suicide Doors", "Women Who Can Cook", and "Civilized Leisure" featuring MoZaic.

 The album was generally well received.
 It peaked at No. 15 on the US Top Heatseekers chart, and at No. 36 at Top R&B/Hip-Hop Albums, and was written about positively in the music press.
 HipHopDX gave the album 4/5 stars, writing that the album is "a collection of stories and anecdotes from Skyzoo's youth, with shout outs to — and from — friends and family."
 XXL wrote that "as with every offering from Skyzoo, his lyricism and imagery helps to bring the listener into his stories," and in July 2015, the staff at XXL included the album on their list of the "30 Best Hip-Hop Albums of 2015 (So Far)."
 On June 27, 2015, Skyzoo threw an album release concert in conjunction with popular hip hop website Okayplayer at the Blue Note jazz club in NYC.
 The concert showcased Skyzoo performing with a live six piece jazz band.

 Skyzoo's social media use was referenced in the July 2015 edition Bloomberg Businessweek.
 Skyzoo has also licensed his music in various corporate outlets including NBA 2K11, NBA 2K12.
 Buffalo Wild Wings, NBA Shoot Around, Rockstar Games' Grand Theft Auto IV: The Lost and Damned, HBO's Entourage, and 2K Sports.
 Skyzoo has had tracks used as both the theme to ESPN's Whiplash TV and the soundtrack to a Guinness advert.

 The Easy Truth (2016)

 In 2016, Skyzoo collaborated with Mello Music Group producer Apollo Brown.
-The project, a full-length studio album titlted The Easy Truth, was released September 30, 2016.
+The project, a full-length studio album titled The Easy Truth, was released September 30, 2016.
 The fifteen-track album contained multiple features from the likes of Patty Crash, Joell Ortiz, Conway, Westside Gunn, and Stalley.
 It was released to critical acclaim, reviewed by the likes of AllMusic, HipHopDX, and many others.